 Your roof health is about more than just gutters

 As well as reviewing your gutters, be on the lookout for loose tiles, missing shingles or parts of your roof showing signs of wind or rain damage.
+During winter, you could experience frost damage or need to get help with hail damage in Denver and other places with cooler climates.
 You should also look at chimneys and vents.
 If you have easy access to your roof, you can do this yourself, but sometimes, it is best to call on experts like a roofer for roof maintenance work.

 Remove all leaves from your roof

 Leaves don’t just assemble in guttering; they can be a problem on your roof.
 A build-up of leaves and moss trap moisture and in some cases, adds weight to your home.
 Periodically, remove these leaves to safeguard your roof, and ensure there is proper ventilation.

 Remove overhanging branches

 Tree branches and limbs can damage your roof and provide access to your property for squirrels and small animals.
 Trim these overhanging branches to remove these issues.

 Also, be sure you know where branches drop onto the ground, you don’t want damage to happen there!

 It is helpful to check your roof for damage or wear and tear regularly as if the slightest problem is left unattended, it could lead to bigger issues in the long run.
 If you’re not careful, you may need to get your roof repaired, or have a new roof installed altogether (with the help of a professional Contractor for roof installation in Boise) to help resolve your roofing problems for good.
 Also, don’t forget to make a point of reviewing your roof when it is safe to do so, especially if you have suffered extreme weather conditions, such as wind, hail, or snow.

 Snow and leaks are an issue for some house owners